drengskapur/crumbcutter/README.rst

        </body>
    </html>

-*To template more files and folders, use `cookiecutter <https://github.com/cookiecutter/cookiecutter>`_*
+Use `cookiecutter <https://github.com/cookiecutter/cookiecutter>`_ for more files and folders.

 License
 ^^^^^^^

-This project is licensed under the MIT License - see the `LICENSE.md <./LICENSE.md>`_ file for details.
+This project is licensed under the MIT License.
+See `LICENSE.md <./LICENSE.md>`_.